 New Jersey Community Colleges Scholarship

-The College of New Jersey is proud to offer merit scholarships to a select group of outstanding transfer students entering in the fall semester.
-In order to be considered for the New Jersey Community Colleges Scholarship, all application materials must be submitted by March 15, 2021.
+The College of New Jersey is proud to offer merit scholarships to a select group of outstanding transfer students entering the fall semester.
+In order to be considered for the New Jersey Community Colleges Scholarship, all application materials must be submitted by March 15, 2022.
 The Admissions Office will identify students who may be eligible for this scholarship using the information provided in the student’s application.
 Those who meet the eligibility requirements will be sent an application and encouraged to apply.
 In order to be eligible, the student must be attending a New Jersey Community College with a minimum GPA of 3.75.
 The student must also be completing an AA or AS before attending TCNJ and be a US citizen or Permanent Resident.
 If the candidate has also attended a 4-year institution, s/he must not have taken more than 12 college credits at that institution.
 The Admissions Committee will determine the recipients based on the student’s admissions materials and scholarship application.

 Second or Additional Bachelor’s Degrees